citp/testchain-generator/README.md

 It was written to provide a lean blockchain to run functional and regression against and is used to test [BlockSci](https://github.com/citp/BlockSci).

 ## Install
+- Install [secp256k1](https://github.com/bitcoin-core/secp256k1) (should already be installed when using BlockSci)
 - Install Bitcoin Core
     - Mac: `brew install bitcoin`
     - Linux: [Install instructions](https://bitcoin.org/en/full-node#linux-instructions) (only install the daemon)